George Spencer-Churchill, 6th Duke of Marlborough: Family

-As a young man, he and Harriet Caroline Octavia Spencer (1798–1831), daughter of William Robert Spencer (youngest son of Lord Charles Spencer), went through a false ceremony of marriage with a relative of the groom posing as a cleric.
-A voyage to Scotland, where they lived as husband and wife, was intended by the bride and her parents to make this marriage legal under Scottish law.
+His surname was Spencer until 1817, when his father changed his and his children's surname to Spencer-Churchill (by royal licence dated 26 May 1817).
+As a young man, he went through a false ceremony of marriage to Susannah Law, with his brother Lord Charles posing as a cleric.
+They lived as a married couple under the name Captain and Mrs Lawson and had a baby girl, named Susanna.
+Upon discovery of the deception a voyage to Scotland, was intended by the bride and her parents to make this marriage legal under Scottish law.
 The sixth Duke did, however, successfully contest in a court of law that they had lived as if they had been married.

 Child by Harriet Caroline Octavia Spencer, who subsequently married her cousin, Count Karl Theodor von Westerholt (1795–1863), son of Count Alexander von Westerholt, in 1819: